 Larry D. Morris

-The total number of credits required for graduation with a degree in Animal Science is 128 credits, which includes 4 credits for completion of the Experiential Learning Program.
+The total number of credits required for graduation with a Bachelor of Science degree in Animal Science is 128, which includes 4 credits for completion of the Experiential Learning Program.

 The Experiential Learning Program (ExLP) at Delaware Valley College is a graduation requirement for all full-time undergraduate students.
 Students can choose from multiple experiential learning activities and will earn 4 credits for the ExLP depending on their major’s program requirements.

 - Full-time undergraduate students must complete a minimum of two experiential learning activities with at least one for academic credit.

 - Students must have completed 27 credits to enroll in Experiential Learning Activities.

 - All students must complete an introductory course prior to enrolling in any Experiential Learning Activities.

 Students must consult with their Department Chair for specific major requirements to complete the Experiential Learning Program.